A flexible way to handle async errors in SwiftUI

 }

-We first define a generic result type, which we then use in a generic completion type, which we then use in a generic operation type.
+Here, we define a generic BlockResult that we use in a generic BlockCompletion, which we then use in a generic BlockOperation.
 This makes the rest of the code more readable.

-We then define a tryWithErrorAlert function that can be used with any parameter-less function.
-If an error occurs, it calls alertAsync, which as we saw earlier updates the context to present the error.
-If the error implements ErrorAlertConvertible, it has full control over how it will be presented.
+We then define a tryWithErrorAlert function that can use any parameterless function.
+If an error occurs, it calls alertAsync.
+If the error implements ErrorAlertConvertible, it has full control over how it will be presented, otherwise the localized description will be used.

-Also note that the provided completion is called as well, to give us a way to handle the result.
-We can handle an error in any way we want…we just don’t have to care about alerting it to the user.
+Note that the provided completion is called as well, to give us a way to handle the result.
+We can handle the error as well, we just don’t have to care about alerting it.

-This means that any view that has an AlertContext can now present any error using the same alert within the entire app, using the same approach by just implementing the ErrorAlerter protocol.
+With this, any view with an AlertContext can now present any error using the same alert within the entire app, by just implementing the ErrorAlerter protocol.
+Pretty neat, right?

-Now let’s look at how to achieve the same with async/await.
+Let’s now look at how to achieve the same with Swift concurrency and async/await.

 Alert errors from async functions

-With async/await, our code can become a lot cleaner, since we don’t need result types, completions etc. An async alternative to the block-based tryWithErrorAlert function could look like this:
+The code becomes cleaner with async/await, since we don’t need results, completions, etc. An async alternative to the block-based tryWithErrorAlert function looks like this:

 typealias AsyncOperation = () async throws -> Void